The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 November 1942 – SOE despatches the BRANDON Mission to North Africa to work behind enemy lines in support of Operation TORCH, the Allied invasion of North Africa.
 The same month SOE establishes MASSINGHAM, a base near Algiers, to act as the springboard for covert operations in support of the Mediterranean campaign.

 August 1943 – SOE agent Dick Mallaby is parachuted into Italy.
-Although caught, he subsequently played a major role in negotiation contacts that brought about the Italian surrender in September 1943.
+Although caught, he subsequently plays a major role in negotiation contacts that bring about the Italian surrender in September 1943.
 Mallaby was again caught in 1945, but then assisted SS Obergruppenführer Karl Wolff in starting secret negotiations with the Allies via Switzerland.

 September 1943 – Italy surrenders to the Allies.